muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 ## Changelog
 1.2.1
-* Changed leaderboard player count message for unavailability with TNHTweaker
+* [TNH] Changed leaderboard player count message for unavailability with TNHTweaker

 **1.2.0**
 * HP counter text can now be hidden completely